konrad0025/My-own-dynamic-memory-allocation/README.md

 malloc<br>calloc<br>realloc<br>free<br>

 ### How it works?
-Functions for memory management are using sbrk() to increments the program's data space
+Functions for memory management are using sbrk(so it's only working on Linux) to increments the program's data space
 ### Functions
 <b>heap_malloc</b>, <b>heap_calloc</b>, <b>heap_realloc</b>, <b>heap_free</b> are working similar to their counterparts in cstdlib,<br>
 but before we start using them, we have to init heap with <b>heap_setup()</b> and after all destroy heap with <b>heap_clean()</b>